top of page

 Have you ever thought, "do I have a substance abuse problem?"
 "Do I drink too much?"
 "Do I ___(fill in the blank - smoke, eat, shop, gamble, watch porn, take pills )___ too much?".
 Well if this question has ever run through your brain, the answer may be yes.
 It may also be no. I've been there.
 I have questioned my own consumption in the past.
 I think it may come down to if you have an internal "off switch" or not.
 Quite possibly if your'e asking yourself if you have a problem...it may be a red flag for something to possibly investigate further.
 Or not... it's a personal decision.
 Someone once told me, that if you think you may have a drinking problem then try to stop drinking for 30 days, if it's no problem, and you have no cravings or difficulty in not partaking then maybe it's not a problem for you after all.

-This week I was supposed to be abroad shooting a gig and visiting loved ones.
+This week I was supposed to be abroad shooting a gig and visiting with loved ones.
 My plans changed and I'm home instead for reasons beyond my control.
 Sometimes the universe has other things in mind for us.
 And this week whilst I was home, I received unexpected calls from a couple people about my previous articles on recovery and they asked how they can start their own recovery journeys to improve their own health.
 These calls raised my awareness that the previously published articles are proving to be more important that I ever thought possible.
 And perhaps if they can help more people if I re post for those who may need to see them if they haven't yet.
 Since I began sharing about my own journey, I am very happy to report that I've reached a lot more people than I had ever expected - I've received a dozen or so calls and emails on this.
 Apparently after this feedback, reading about my own journey, some readers are questioning their own usage regarding drink, drugs and/or process addictions of all kinds.

 When I began expanding this music mag I had lots of doubts about sharing about recovery....
 As I personally have nothing against a drink or a smoke.
 I get it - it's fun!
 I've been a participant all my life.
 I have nothing against anyone getting buzzed on adult bevvies, (apart from if they're driving).
 And I certainly don't want to offend anyone, after all it's none of my business.
 And hey, I always love a good party whether I'm imbibing or not, as I am a super social person.